NHSDigital/ndr_import/docs/ndr-import-tables.md

 Further reading around liberal parsing can be found [here](https://bigbinary.com/blog/ruby-2-4-introduces-liberal_parsing-option-for-parsing-bad-csv-data)

-**Multiple NdrImport::Table mappings with a single mapping document:**
+###Multiple NdrImport::Table mappings with a single mapping document

 It is common to receive multiple tables of data in a single upload; this can be multiple csv, txt, pdf or word files within a .zip, multiple tabs in a single xls[x] file or multiple xsl[x] files with 1 or more tabs per file.
 NdrImport::Table mappings allow you map all of those tables within a single mapping, meaning that multiple files can be loaded at the same time.